smoki99/EtsyCSVtoLexoffice/README.md

 The `logging` module is used extensively to log key events and potential issues during execution.
 This information is written to a timestamped log file, aiding in debugging and monitoring the script's behavior.

-### 6. Future Improvements

-* Implement command-line arguments for greater flexibility in specifying input/output files and other options.
-* Add support for different date and currency formats in the input CSV.
-* Create unit tests to ensure the reliability and correctness of the script's functions.

 This documentation provides a comprehensive understanding of the Etsy CSV conversion script.
 By following the explanations and diagrams, you can easily grasp the code's functionality, data flow, and potential for future enhancements.